Managing Files and Changelists

 To submit a numbered changelist, specify the

--c flag when you issue the
+-c option when you issue the

 submit command.
-To submit the default changelist, omit
+To submit the default changelist, omit the

 details, refer to the

-the p4 submit command description in the P4 Command Reference.
+p4 submit command description in the P4 Command Reference.

 To move files from one changelist to another, issue the

-reopen -c default
+reopen -c default filenames.

 Creating numbered changelists

 displays the changelist form.
 Enter a description and make any desired changes;

 All files open in the default changelist are moved to the new changelist.
 When you exit the text editor, the changelist is assigned a number.
 If you delete files from this changelist, the files are moved back to the default changelist.

-Example 22.
-Working with multiple changelists
+Example 18.
+Working with multiple changelists.

 Bruno is fixing two different bugs, and needs to submit each fix in a separate changelist.
-He syncs the head revisions of the files for the first fix and opens the for edit in the default changelist
+He syncs the head revisions of the files for the first fix and opens the for edit in the default changelist:

 C:\bruno_ws> p4 sync //depot/dev/main/jam/*.c [list of files synced...]
 C:\bruno_ws> p4 edit //depot/dev/main/jam/*.c [list of files opened for edit...]

 changelist form.
-After he saves the file and exits the editor, Perforce creates a numbered changelist containing the files.
+After he saves the file and exits the editor, Helix creates a

 C:\bruno_ws\dev\main\docs\manuals> p4 change [Enter description and save form] Change 777 created with 33 open file(s).

 p4 change.
 Now he has two numbered changelists, one for each fix.

-Example 23.
+Example 19.
 Automatic renumbering of changelists

 Change 777 renamed change 783 and submitted.